jyoder/budgeting/README.md

 software licenses and team events) and then we scale this amount to account for costs that grow with base salary such as a 401K plan.

+You can manually change the constants used in the cost calculation by updating the values directly in `CostCalculator.hs`.
+In the future, we may make these values configurable via the command line or separate file.

 The report is printed to `stdout` in CSV format.
 The report has the following structure:

 | Priority | Spend Q1 | Spend Q2 | Spend Q3 | Spend Q4 |